PhD Students

 BA Chinese University of Hong Kong, Philosophy

-Jeffrey Tsoi is a third-year student in the J.D./Ph.D. joint program.
-He studies issues of contemporary American jurisprudence, specifically how democratic values should both inform the judicial interpretation of statutes and constitutions in America and transform the political institutions we now have.
-He is also interested in the intersection of criminal law, prison law, and abolitionist theories.
+Jeffrey Tsoi is a Ph.D. candidate.
+Also a Georgetown Law J.D. graduate, he studies issues of contemporary American jurisprudence, specifically how democratic values should both inform the judicial interpretation of statutes and constitutions in America and transform the political institutions we now have.

 Ari Watson